MaMMoS-project/MagneticMaterialsOntology/doc/mammos.md

 The spatial parts of the granular microstructure are the *main magnetic phase*, the *grain boundary phase*, and *secondary phase*.

-The granular microstructure constists of a *main magnetic phase*, possible *grain boundary phases* and *secondary phases*.
+The granular microstructure consists of a *main magnetic phase*, possible *grain boundary phases*, and *secondary phases*.

 %BRANCHFIG GranularMicrostructure addnodes=1 parents=1 rankdir='LR' relations=isA,hasSpatialPart,hasSpatialTile edgelabels=1 caption='The granular microstructure of a magnet.'